Sameera Fazili

-Sameera Fazili is an American attorney and public official who served as a Deputy Director of the National Economic Council in the Biden Administration.
+Sameera Fazili is an American attorney and public official who served as a deputy director of the National Economic Council in the Biden administration.
 A noted community development finance expert, Fazili previously served as Director of Engagement for the Federal Reserve Bank of Atlanta.

 Early life

 Born in Williamsville, New York, Fazili is a native of Buffalo.
-Fazili is the daughter of Dr. Mohammad Yusuf Fazili and Dr. Rafiqa Fazili, who immigrated to the United States from Kashmir, India.
+Fazili is the daughter of Dr. Mohammad Yusuf Fazili and Dr. Rafiqa Fazili, who immigrated to the United States from the Valley of Kashmir.
 After attending Elmwood Franklin School, Fazili graduated from the Nichols School in 1996.

 Fazili earned a bachelor's degree in social sciences from Harvard College, graduating with magna cum laude.
 She later obtained her Juris Doctor (JD) from Yale Law School.

 Career

 Fazili started as a clinical lecturer at Yale Law School's community and economic development unit.
 She expanded the clinic's work to international microfinance and helped start a community development financial institution (CDFI) bank.
 She also worked at a CDFI bank called ShoreBank, said to be the first such bank in the US.

 Later Fazili worked in the US Treasury Department on issues related to CDFIs, housing finance and small business finance.
 She was also a senior adviser and chief of staff to Treasury's Under Secretary for International Affairs.